metalbear-co/mirrord/mirrord/config/configuration.md

 All of the configuration fields have a default value, so a minimal configuration would be no configuration at all.

+The configuration supports templating using the [Tera](https://keats.github.io/tera/docs/) template engine.
+Currently we don't provide additional values to the context, if you have anything you want us to provide please let us know.

 To help you get started, here are examples of a basic configuration file, and a complete configuration file containing all fields.